To graduate with Honors students must have a 3.30 GPA at the time of graduation and successfully complete:

 Remaining in Good Standing

-Annually, at the end of the spring semester, the Associate Dean and the Dean examine the academic records of students in the College.
+At the end of each semester, the Associate Dean and the Dean examine the academic records of students in the College.

 Notices of academic action will be communicated to the student through electronic mail (using the student’s @maine.edu address) and/or USPS mail using the student’s permanent address on file with Student Records.
 Notice of separation actions will also be placed in the student’s MaineStreet Message Center.
 Separation status may be appealed in writing no more than 30 days after the action is communicated to the student.